Veering branched surfaces, surgeries, and geodesic flows: Background

-\begin{thm} \leavevmode \begin{enumerate} \item Let $M$ be the interior of a compact 3-manifold with torus boundary components, and let $C$ be the set of ends of $M$.
-Given a veering triangulation $\Delta$ on $M$, let $l$ be the collection of ladderpole curves on the ends of $M$.
+\begin{thm} Let $M$ be the interior of a compact 3-manifold with torus boundary components, and let $C$ be the set of ends of $M$.
+Given a veering triangulation $\Delta$ on $M$, let $l$ be the collection of ladderpole classes on the ends of $M$.
 Then for every collection of slopes $s$ on the ends of $M$ such that $| \langle s, l \rangle | \geq 2$, $M(s)$ carries a pseudo-Anosov flow $\phi$.
-Moreover, we have the following properties of $\phi$: \begin{enumerate} \item There exist closed orbits $c_i$ isotopic to cores of the filling solid tori.
+Moreover, we have the following properties of $\phi$: \begin{enumerate}[label=(\alph*)] \item There exist closed orbits $c_i$ isotopic to cores of the filling solid tori.
 Each $c_i$ is $|\langle s_i, l_i \rangle |$-pronged, and $\phi$ has no perfect fits relative to the collection $\{c_i\}$. \item The unstable branched surface $B$ carries the unstable lamination of $\phi$ (which is obtained by blowing air into the singular leaves of the unstable foliation). \item The reduced flow graph $\Phi_{\red}$ of $\Delta$ encodes a Markov partition of $\phi$.
-This includes the data of the framing of its edges and the planar orderings of the incoming and outgoing edges at each vertex. \end{enumerate} \item Given a pseudo-Anosov flow $\phi$ on a closed 3-manifold $N$ and a collection of closed orbits $\{c_i\}$ of $\phi$ such that $\phi$ has no perfect fits relative to $\{c_i\}$, let $M=N \backslash \cup c_i$.
-Then $M$ admits a veering triangulation $\Delta$.
-Moreover, we have the following properties of $\Delta$: \begin{enumerate} \item Let $s=(s_i)$ be the collection of meridians around each drilled orbit $c_i$, considered as a collection of slopes on each end of $M$, and let $l=(l_i)$ be the collection of ladderpole curves of $\Delta$ on each end.
-Then $c_i$ is $| \langle s_i, l_i \rangle |$-pronged. \item The unstable branched surface $B$ carries the unstable lamination of $\phi$. \end{enumerate} \end{enumerate} \end{thm}
+This includes the data of the framing of its edges and the planar orderings of the incoming and outgoing edges at each vertex. \end{enumerate} \end{thm}

-\begin{proof} (1) was first proven by Schleimer and Segerman.
-Their construction will appear in \cite{SS22a}.
+\begin{proof} The existence of a pseudo-Anosov flow on $M(s)$ was first proven by Schleimer and Segerman.
+Their construction appears in \cite{SS23} and will be further elaborated on in \cite{SS22c}.
 Additional properties (a) and (b) are satisfied by their construction.
 Meanwhile, an alternate construction has been written up in \cite[Section 5]{AT22}.
-Additional properties (a)-(c) are satisfied by this construction, see \cite[Theorem 5.1, Proposition 5.13, Proposition 5.15]{AT22} respectively.
-We remark that at the time of writing, it is not known whether the constructions in \cite{SS22a} and \cite{AT22} are equivalent.
+Additional properties (a)-(c) are satisfied by this construction, see \cite[Theorem 5.1, Proposition 5.13, Proposition 5.15]{AT22} respectively. \end{proof}

-(2) was announced by Agol and Gu\'eritaud in 2015.
-A detailed proof has been written up in \cite{LMT21} recently, also see \cite[Proposition 5.19]{SS21}.
-In fact, in \cite{LMT21} they establish something stronger: the flow $\phi$ can be made transverse to the 2-skeleton of $\Delta$.
-Additional properties (a) and (b) are not stated explicitly in \cite{LMT21}, but they follow immediately from the construction.